snapwich/fun-hooks/README.md

 `wrappedFn()` invocation but no hooks have been attached, you'll step directly into your `wrappedFn` code.

-Finally, when you're stepping through your hooks or wrapped function code, the previously executed hooks will be still be present in the stack since they are all immediately invoked by the previous hook as opposed to iteratively looped through in scaffolding code and invoked individually.
+Finally, when you're stepping through your hooks or wrapped function code, the previously executed hooks will be still be present in the stack since they are all invoked by the previous hook as opposed to iteratively looped through in scaffolding code and invoked individually.

-All of the above present a hooking environment that is much more pleasant to debug.
+All of the above creates a pleasant hooking environment that is much easier to debug.

 ### Performance
-Since most of the scaffolding code involved with function invocation has been avoided, this makes the execution of a function and all its hooks extremely more efficient at the sake of a little more work when created the hook.
+Since most of the scaffolding code involved with function invocation has been avoided, this makes the execution of a function and all its hooks more efficient at the sake of a little more overhead when creating the hook.
 Considering hooked functions (and their hooks) are usually invoked a lot more frequently than hooks are added/removed, I think this is a decent trade-off.

 Proxy forwarding is also much more performant than a function wrapper* (in a browser; in Node.js that currently doesn't seem to be the case, but will probably change as Proxies are further optimized).